rayherna18/nba-analytics/README.md

 1. Download [Power BI](https://powerbi.microsoft.com/en-us/desktop/) if not already installed (Only available for Windows).
 2. Launch Power BI.
 3. Open new Report.
-When prompted to 'Add data to your report' select 'Import data from SQL server'
+When prompted to 'Add data to your report' select 'Import data from SQL server'.
 4. Enter the server name and database name respectively (found on Azure).
 5. Enter login credentials for the Azure SQL server (username + password).
 Verify that 'data connectivity mode' is set to 'Import'.
 6. If set up correctly, a pop up window will appear with all the tables you have currently stored on the database.
 Check off the tables you are interested in seeing statistics for.